appfolio/ae_page_objects/development.md

 ### Supported Ruby versions

-AePageObjects supports the same minimum Ruby version as Capybara, which is currently 1.9.3.
+AePageObjects supports the same minimum Ruby version as Capybara.
 The minimum Ruby version is specified in the gemspec.

 The test suite tests against the minimum version and a designated maximum version, specified in `.travis.yml`.
 The test